Your First USPSA Match

 Follow the RO around as he/she scores your targets and look at where your shots are.
 If they are consistently too low, too high, left, or right then some adjustment of your sights may be in order.

 The RO will call out the hits and misses and the no-shoots and the procedural errors that you had.
-The job of the Score Keeper is to immortalize all this data on your score card.
+The job of the Score Keeper is to immortalize all this data in the tablet.

 Preparation - Check the magazines that you dropped, determine if they need to be cleaned, and re-load them to be ready for the next stage.
 Cleaning your magazines is important because grass, sand etc. can work it’s way into the magazine and cause malfunctions.